libremfg/rhize-docs/content/use-cases/genealogy.md

 - **Scheduled.** Assign lots at the time of creating the work request or schedule (while the job response might create a material actual that maps to the requested lot ID).
 - **Schedule and event-driven.** Generate lot IDs beforehand, then, use a GraphQL call to create records in the Rhize DB after some event.
 Example events might be a button press or an automated signal that indicates the lot has been physically created.
 - **Event-driven.** Assign lot IDs at the exact time of work performance.
 For example, you can write a [BPMN workflow]({{< relref "/how-to/bpmn/" >}}) to subscribe to a topic that receives information about lots, and then automatically forward the IDs to your knowledge graph.

+In the example baking process, lots maybe collected in the following ways:
+- Scanned from supplier bar code
+- Generated after the quality inspector indicates that a tray is finished
+- Planned in terms of final packaging and expiration date

 ### Query the data